Who among the widows in the Bible do you know the stories?

 Her story

-Then, she threw in her two small copper coins (Mark 12:42).
+Then, she threw in her 2 small copper coins (Mark 12:42).

-In doing this, she caught Jesus’ attention enough to call His disciples and tell them, “this poor widow has put in more than all those who are contributing to the offering box” (verse 43, ESV).
+In doing this, she caught Jesus’ attention enough to call His disciples and tell them, “This poor widow has put in more than all those who are contributing to the offering box” (verse 43, ESV).

 What this widow teaches us